0

 Professional Families include the corporate Functions that share:

-▪ il the same specialised know-how and work/business processes (the “craft");
+▪ the same specialised know-how and work/business processes (the “craft");

 ▪ the OTB Group’s professional rules of conduct and values.